Lighthouse on Central BC coast

 Q: Have you been sailing a long time.

-A: Not so much.
+A: Now we have.
+Before we started our adventure, not so much.
 John took sailing lessons in college.
 Shirlee and her sister used to own and sail a Coronado 15, and Shirlee also crewed on a 505 in her younger days.
-See What got us started? for our more recent experience.
-We figure our experience is about average for people who decide to go voyaging.
+See What got us started? for more.
+We figure our experience was about average for people who decide to go voyaging.

 Q: How long are you going to keep voyaging?